zaqifathis/BIMserver-doc/Scalability.md

 > A few notes
 - BIMserver can serve so called "web modules", static files (html, css, js).
 That functionality is only there to make development of plugins/BIMserver easier.
 In production those files should be served by a webserver good at serving static files like nginx.
 - BIMserver is not supposed to be connected to the internet directly.
 In production you'd have your users connect to your application, which in turn connects to BIMserver.
+You can see BIMserver as a database specific for BIM(odels).
+You wouldn't let your users connect directly to a MySQL database.

 ## Embedded database